Jonathan India Player Props: Reds vs. Diamondbacks

 Jonathan India At The Plate

-- India leads Cincinnati in slugging percentage (.417) thanks to 33 extra-base hits.
+- India has an OPS of .757, fueled by an OBP of .339 and a team-best slugging percentage of .418 this season.

-- India is batting .350 with one homer during his last outings and is on a four-game hitting streak.
+- India will look to extend his five-game hitting streak.
+He's batting .429 with one homer in his last outings.

-- India has picked up a hit in 67 of 97 games this season, with multiple hits 21 times.
+- In 69.4% of his 98 games this season, India has picked up at least one hit.
+He's also had 22 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.